 On LinkedIn, most people have a personal profile to showcase their work history and accomplishment.
 Some people are also administrators of a company profile to manage and engage with other users on the social platform on behalf of the company.
 At the top of your navigation for ‘Notifications,’ you will receive a mix of personal and business notifications based on your settings.
 For some posts, you can comment as yourself (personal), whereas for others, you can comment as the company.

-06/13/2022 – I received feedback that the new quality of life update is not available to every LinkedIn user, so I’ve reverted the post back to the original instructions.
-I’ve moved the new instructions into a PDF that is placed in the FAQ section for anyone that has access to the new drop-down feature.
+06/13/2022 – I received feedback that the new quality of life update is not available to every LinkedIn user, so I’ve reverted the post to the original instructions.
+I’ve moved the new instructions into a PDF placed in the FAQ section for anyone with access to the new drop-down feature.

 Thank you to the community for the corrections.

 By default, on your feed when you log in to LinkedIn, you will be commenting as you (personal).
 To comment on any post as the company, follow the steps below:

 Time needed: 5 minutes

 How to Comment on LinkedIn Posts as a Company